MW-Mori/ALLBERT/README.md

 This sensor configuration reflects a principle I have followed throughout ALLBERT's development: complexity should serve a purpose.
 The current sensors provide the information required for the robot's navigation decisions while keeping the hardware and software straightforward and understandable.

+#### Computing Hardware Integration

+One of the early decisions in ALLBERT's development was determining what computer should control the robot.
+I was interested in both the Raspberry Pi and the BeagleBone Black, but I learned that the BeagleBone Black offered hardware capabilities that made it well suited for embedded control and timing-sensitive interaction with physical hardware.

+Rather than choosing one platform and abandoning the other, I began exploring whether the Raspberry Pi and BeagleBone Black could be used together.
+This led to a larger architectural decision: instead of having one computer responsible for every part of ALLBERT, I could give each computer a dedicated role and allow them to operate together as parts of a larger system.

+The BeagleBone Black became ALLBERT's hardware-control computer.
+It interfaces with the robot's sensors and sends the GPIO and PWM control signals required by the motor controller.
+The Raspberry Pi 3B+ was assigned the higher-level interface and network role, providing the foundation for ALLBERT's web dashboard and communication with the BeagleBone Black.

+This separation reflects the same design philosophy I use when writing software.
+I prefer systems in which individual functions, classes, components, and subsystems have clearly defined responsibilities rather than having one part attempt to perform every task.
+The Raspberry Pi and BeagleBone Black therefore operate as separate subsystems with different responsibilities while contributing to the operation of the same robot.

+For example, a movement command originating from ALLBERT's web dashboard can be received by the Raspberry Pi and communicated to the BeagleBone Black.
+The BeagleBone Black then translates the requested movement into the appropriate control signals for the TB6612FNG motor controller, which supplies the motor outputs that physically drive the robot.

+Using two computing platforms gives ALLBERT a modular computing architecture in which the user-facing and network responsibilities can develop independently from the hardware-control system while still allowing both sides to work together as a complete robotic system.